settylab/Mellon/docs/source/serialization.rst

 ---------------------

 Mellon supports serialization to a human-readable JSON file and compressed file formats such as .gz (gzip) and .bz2 (bzip2).

+The function `mellon.Predictor.from_json` can deserialize the :class:`mellon.Predictor` and any sub class.

 .. code-block:: python